 Volkswagen T-Roc review - Engines, performance and drive

 Engine choice is broad, while the T-Roc provides a spirited drive without being uncomfortable.
-It’s an ideal, fun, urban runaround
+It’s an ideal urban runaround

-As part of VW’s push to get more emotion into its range, the T-Roc is a fun car to drive.
+As part of VW’s push to get more emotion into its range, the T-Roc is one of the more fun small SUVs from behind the wheel.
 The steering is quick to react and responsive on the move, there’s plenty of grip on offer, while the chassis provides a good blend of control and comfort.

 Some of the more expensive models give you a chance to adjust various driving settings, including the ride comfort.
 In the top-spec 2.0-litre petrol with auto gearbox and four-wheel drive, we’d set the drive mode to Sport – the combination of engine, DSG gearbox and 4MOTION four-wheel drive means acceleration can feel a little hesitant in normal mode.

 There are also Eco and Comfort modes, but if you head for the Individual settings and adjust the gearbox, steering and throttle response to Sport mode while keeping the suspension in Comfort, you’ll come close to achieving the best of all worlds.

-The Sport setting can leave you wincing a little over the worst jolts in the road (although that's made worse by R-Line trim's 19-inch wheels), but Comfort is more pliant, while still keeping you in touch with the state of the surface.
+The Sport setting can leave you wincing a little over the worst jolts in the road (although that's made worse by optional 19-inch wheels found on the Style and R-Line models), but Comfort is more pliant, while still keeping you in touch with the state of the surface.
 It’s a nice blend of luxury and control.